jd-santos/cline/Rules/slides.md

 })
 ```

-**Scoped Styles:** Use `<style scoped>` in Markdown for slide-specific CSS.
+**Scoped Styles**: Use `<style scoped>` in Markdown for slide-specific CSS.
 This is useful for isolated styling that doesn't affect other slides.

 ### Fonts and Typography